 Water is a dynamic substance in our bodies and in the environment.

 As most folks know, water in its various forms is always on the move.
-In our bodies, water that enters our bodies is recirculated many times before it leaves our bodies.
+Water that enters our bodies is recirculated many times before it leaves our bodies.
 That is the only reason that we can get by drinking only 8 to 10 glasses of water per day.
 We sometimes refer to this as the dynamic nature of water.

 In our environment, water is tied up in a complex process known as the hydrologic cycle.
 Global warming is already having a measurable effect on this cycle.
 It is altering the amount, distribution, timing, and quality of available water.
 Water users – from communities, to industries, to ecosystems – are in turn affected: their activities and functions depend, either directly or indirectly, on water.